Be a responsible pet parent

 Share on Social Media

 On social media 24/7?
-All it takes is a quick click of a button, and you have helped a homeless dog by sharing their stories and adoption information with all your followers.
-It’s super easy, and the more people who see that dog, the more likely he will find a home.
+All it takes is a quick click of a button and you have helped a homeless dog by sharing their stories and adoption information to all your followers.
+It’s super easy and the more people who see that dog the more likely he will find a home.

 Educate others

 Once you’ve done your part to help local animals, your job isn’t done!
 There will always be others out there who don’t know what they can do.
-You happen to have a whole list!
+Anything from gently correcting a friend who is misinformed, to encouraging your buddy to adopt a dog from the local shelter instead of spending $1,000 on a puppy from a breeder because shelter dogs are actually pretty awesome.
+Educating others helps spread awareness!